MoveStudioIDE/mono-repo-old/README.md

 ## Team
 Currently the team is small but we are looking to grow so we can grow the Move Studio IDE at a faster rate.

+## Notes
+- Safari is currently not supported
+- The supported Sui blockchain wallets are:
+  - Sui wallet
+  - Martian wallet